The Truth About "Shock" Collars

 Whether you are buying a bark collar, remote training collar or dog containment system that gives the dog an electrical impulse through a collar, we are generally talking about a ‘shock collar’.
-The term shock collar is used quite openly in the US where as in Australia we tend to use more gentle terms like e-collar, static correction collar or electronic collar.
-At the end of the day we are comparing apples with apples.
+The term shock collar is used quite openly in the US whereas in Australia we tend to use more gentle terms like e-collar, static correction collar or electronic collar.
+At the end of the day, we are comparing apples with apples.

-There is certainly is a stigma that goes along with the term shock collar for dogs.
+There is certainly a stigma that goes along with the term shock collar for dogs.
 The insinuation for many is that we are delivering some earth-shattering correction to a dog that risks melting the electrical grid, though nothing could be further from the truth.

 Today, bark collars and remote training collars deliver a static electric shock rather than an actual electric shock.
-Modern bark collars even have a safety cut out switch that prevents the dog from receiving a prolonged correction as do containment systems collars in case a dog gets stuck in a correction zone.
+Modern bark collars even have a safety cut-off switch that prevents the dog from receiving a prolonged correction as do containment systems collars in case a dog gets stuck in a correction zone.
 No longer do electric shock collars have one high level of correction but multiple levels designed to find the right level for each individual dog without causing stress.
 Any dog will not be able to absorb and learn in a stressful situation.